simonmichael/hledger_site/src/install.md

 (but we try to provide a [nix command](#multiple-platforms) that installs already-cached binaries, see above).

+### On Android

+Here's <a href="https://libera.ems.host/_matrix/media/r0/download/libera.chat/51835530d2b9eed094096d8a2c79e03dda2c35fb">how to build hledger on Android with Termux</a>
+(if your phone has plenty of memory).

 ### C libraries required

 On some unix systems, certain required C libraries may not be installed.